 The Stavanger meetup is quite new although we attract about 15-20 people on a monthly basis and look forward to that growing as well!

 Meetups and WordCamp are primarily in English as there are quite a variety of nationalities in the mix.

 In terms of the type of people I’d also say it’s a good mix of beginners, designers, developers, business owners, etc.

 We are trying our best to showcase WordPress as the best solution for business / enterprise websites in Norway.

 While there are huge companies / sites using WordPress all over the world it will take a number or larger Norwegian companies to take the step and it’s starting to happen with a well established community spreading the word.

-The members of the community are always happy to help each other out – one of the more popular channels for that is as active Google+ Community page focused on WordPress in Cape Town.
+The members of the community are always happy to help each other out.
 We also have semi-regular meetups that allow us to connect and talk about all things WordPress.
 In 2015 we will be hosting even more meetups and, due to the recent success of our first Contributor Day, more events that show our community members how they can contribute back to WordPress.

 The hackathon was one day in which almost 50 volunteers from the community came together to build brand new websites for 9 different local charities.